 1/3-1/2 cup maple syrup, honey, sugar, or Splenda (if using sugar or Splenda, you might need to add a bit of water to the batter.
 You want a cake batter consistency.)

 *Update: you can stir in a cup of fruit, such as fresh or frozen blueberries.

 Stir everything together.
 Preheat oven to 350.
 Pour into a 8 or 9 inch baking pan or muffin tin.
 Bake for approximately 16 minutes.

-To the recipe above, add approximately 1/4 cup milk, enough to create a thick pancake batter-like consistency.
+To the recipe above, add a few tablespoons of milk, enough to create a thick pancake batter-like consistency.
 Then proceed like you're making pancakes--drop spoonfuls onto a greased skillet on medium heat, and flip.
 Serve with syrup.